decred/dcrdocs/docs/advanced/program-options.md

 `--norpc`                   | Disable built-in RPC server -- NOTE: The RPC server is disabled by default if no `rpcuser`/`rpcpass` is specified
 `--notls`                   | Disable TLS for the RPC server -- NOTE: This is only allowed if the RPC server is bound to localhost
-`--nodnsseed`               | Disable DNS seeding for peers `--externalip:`             | Add an ip to the list of local addresses we claim to listen on to peers `--proxy=`                  | Connect via SOCKS5 proxy (eg. 127.0.0.1:9050) `--proxyuser=`              | Username for proxy server `--proxypass=`              | Password for proxy server
+`--nodnsseed`               | Disable DNS seeding for peers `--externalip=`             | Add an ip to the list of local addresses we claim to listen on to peers `--proxy=`                  | Connect via SOCKS5 proxy (eg. 127.0.0.1:9050) `--proxyuser=`              | Username for proxy server `--proxypass=`              | Password for proxy server